kishanankara/beautifulSoup-backend/README.md

 **IMPORTANT
 You need to install MongoDB.
 There isn't any interaction with the MongoDB servers through the backend currently.
 But the backend server is ready to handle CRUD requests.**

+Please contact the [team](https://gitter.im/beautiful_Soup/Lobby) if there are any issues.

 [Installation](https://docs.mongodb.com/manual/installation/) for MongoDB

 First go to https://beta.developer.spotify.com/dashboard/ and register an app.